 - Take action with your credit report.
 Request one of the credit bureaus (Experian, TransUnion or Equifax) to attach a fraud alert to your account.
 Once you do so, they will report the alert to the other two bureaus.
 You should also make sure there is nothing unusual in your credit report that can be linked to a compromised Social Security number.
 You may want to request a freeze on your credit report so it is not available to anyone until you release it again.
 Going forward, check your credit report regularly for any signs of fraud or other problems.

 - File a police report about the identity theft.
 Include copies of the government forms noted above and any other documents related to fraudulent tax returns.
-Be persistent about a police report filing.
+Be persistent about a police report filing for identity theft.
 Having it on record may be useful as you go through the identity recovery process.

 - Contact all necessary government entities.
 Don't forget that your state and local taxes will probably be affected by the identity theft, so contact each government entity to report the fraud and learn the steps required for resolution in your locality.